Common Law Relationships

 Q - Where can common law couples register their domestic partnership?

-A - Domestic partnerships are registered at Vital Statistics, which is part of Service Nova Scotia and Municipal Relations.
+A - Domestic partnerships are registered at Vital Statistics, which is part of Service Nova Scotia.

 Q - Can common law couples put the terms of their relationship in a written agreement?